-CoMet-based navigation results in lower values with respect to all these metrics, as compared to DWA and the DWA-Frozone hybrid on the same scenarios.
-As the crowd size, density, or number of groups increase, Frozone's conservative formulation makes the robot freeze at a high rate.
-This is because Frozone forbids the robot from avoiding a robot from in-front of the person, to improve pedestrian-friendliness in low- to medium-density scenes.
-On the other hand, we observe that CoMet-based navigation produces trajectories with high social compliance and naturalness by reducing the occurrence of freezing.
+Our method results in lower values with respect to all these metrics, as compared to Frozone on the same scenarios.
+As the crowd size, density or the number of groups increase, Frozone's conservative formulation makes the robot freeze at a much high rate.
+From this analysis, we observe that our method produces trajectories with high social compliance and naturalness.
+Furthermore, our approach significantly reduce the occurence of freezing behavior.